ColinH/Filez/README.md

 ## The Tools

-None of these tools ever delete or overwrite any existing filesystem object.
+None of these tools ever delete or overwrite any existing filesystem object!

 ### Duplicates